County of Urgell: Diocese of Urgell

 There is also a Roman Catholic diocese of Urgell.
 The diocese is of ancient origin and traditions of the early Christian church lingered.
 Felix of Urgel's tendencies towards the heretical position of adoptionism was attacked by Alcuin of York in Contra Felicem.

 Andorra was ceded to the bishop of Urgell by the count Ermengol VI of Urgell in the twelfth century.
-The bishop of Urgell, who since 2003 has been Joan Enric Vives Sicília, is simultaneously joint head of state of Andorra alongside the President of the French Republic.
+The bishop of Urgell, currently Josep-Lluís Serrano Pentinat, is simultaneously joint head of state of Andorra alongside the President of the French Republic.